adigun3/Absolute-Humidity-Prediction-/README.md

 Data Wrangling
 --------------
 After importing the dataset into google colab, the next step is to transform it into the right format by encoding the dataset into categorical data using the OneHotEncoder library and then converting the independent variable X into a data array format.
-Later on, the data was splited into the Training set and Test set.
+Later on, the data was splited into the Training set (X_train, y_train) and Test set (X_test and y_test).

 ## Encoding categorical data